Create a Microsoft IIS IWA application

 1. Expand the Protected Web Resource tab.

-A table of hostnames and weights representing the target load balancing instances appears.
+2. Enable Load Balancing By Access Gateway.
+A table of hostnames and weights representing the target load-balancing instances appears.
 This table is initially empty.
-Click edit to modify an entry in the table, or click delete to delete an entry.
+Click the Edit icon to modify an entry in the table, or click the Delete icon to delete an entry.

 3. Choose either HTTP or HTTPS as the URL scheme.
 Each protected web resource that you add inherits this scheme.